fpetkovski/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ### plugin-opentelemetry-strip-traceresponse

 Boolean indicating whether or not to strip upstream traceresponse response header before returning request to client.
 We strip the traceresponse even if the upstream is bypassed (see [`plugin-opentelemetry-bypassed-upstreams`](#plugin-opentelemetry-bypassed-upstreams)).
 We do not strip the trace response if the user supplies a `?debug_headers=anything` URL parameter.

+### plugin-opentelemetry-captured-request-headers

+Comma-separated list of http headers that, if present, will be added to nginx.request spans as attributes (key is `http.request.header.header_name_dashes_turned_to_underscores`, value is header value truncated to 128 characters).
+See: https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/http.md#http-request-and-response-headers.